 – “It hurtsh when I sh!t”. – “Sorry, it hurts when you..?” – “When I sh!t”, he quickly interrupted.
 “You shee?
 Like thish”, as Adriaan, an elderly dutchman took his seat in the clinic and continued to describe his low back pain.
 “It painsh in my shpine when I sh!t like thish”.
 I suddenly remembered a… Continue reading Stand up to back pain

 When I go to my dentist she tells me that I need to floss.
 I hate flossing.
-I don’t floss.
-But when I have an upcoming appointment I do, vigorously.
+To be honest I don’t floss.
+Not unless I have an upcoming appointment.
+Then I do.
+Vigorously.
 Now she knows I haven’t been flossing.
 She’s not a mind reader but there are tell-tale signs.
-The harsh string marks left on my gums, still… Continue reading Flossing, Exercise and Chocolate Cake
+The angry indentations on… Continue reading Flossing, Exercise and Chocolate Cake

 It’s 5:25am and I’m already on my second coffee.
 The agonising wails of my teething 10 month old has the whole family up an hour already.
 Proper up.
 Not to mention attending to two ‘wee-wee’s’ during the night, only one of which was legit.
 The other was a false alarm or in other words a way of getting… Continue reading Making Time for Sleep and Recovery